yandex-cloud/docs/en/datalens/overview.md

-# About Yandex.DataLens
+# About {{ datalens-full-name }}

-[Yandex DataLens](https://datalens.yandex-team.ru) is a service for visualization and analytics that enables you to build advanced charts and dashboards based on data from multiple sources.
+[{{ datalens-full-name }}](https://datalens.yandex-team.ru) is a service for visualization and analytics that enables you to build advanced charts and dashboards based on data from multiple sources.

 DataLens has three tools for creating charts (graphs, tables, maps): **Wizard**, **QL charts**, and **ChartEditor**.